chuka00/WaterVendorManagementSystem/README.md

 ## Features of the Application

-__Unauthenticated Users__ - An individual that has not registered on website would be able to:
+__Unauthenticated Users__ - An individual that has not registered on the website would be able to:

 - Visit the platform to view listed products by vendors
 - Register as either a customer or a vendor to access more functionalities